foundations-fall-2016/session2/README.md

 The Reviews tab is now highlighted but only on the reviews page.

-Expand the css tabs selector to allow the tabs to display highlighted as well.
+Expand the css rule to allow the other tabs to display highlighted as well.

 ```css
 .p-review .t-review a,